Scheduled MonumentsEnglandRock with one cup mark 200m north of Low Hood Gap, Heyshaw

 What is Rock with one cup mark 200m north of Low Hood Gap, Heyshaw?

-Rock with one cup mark 200m north of Low Hood Gap, Heyshaw is a Neolithic or Bronze Age rock art site located in Yorkshire.
+Rock with one cup mark 200m north of Low Hood Gap, Heyshaw, is a Bronze Age rock art monument consisting of a single cup mark pecked into the natural rock surface.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015099.

 Who is responsible for protecting Rock with one cup mark 200m north of Low Hood Gap, Heyshaw?